 “Beeeeeeer,” Ella mutters, turning to pace toward the fridge.
 Then, lower, under her breath, “Only beer can help me now.”

 The light is better in here, and I catch my first good look at her face as she passes.
 Creamy complexion, strikingly pale blue eyes, and a smattering of freckles across her button nose.
 She’s pretty.
 Really pretty.
 Even with matted hair and cheeks still a little blotchy from the cold.
-And she moves like a runner, with the long, even, confident strides of a natural athlete.

 “Any oatmeal stout left?”
 I ask to cover the awkwardness.

 She makes a pained noise in response, and, without straightening up, hands me one over the top of the door.